 Resources to Care for Our Neighbors

-In a recent letter from Bishop Kusserow and synod vice president Barb Nugent, our synod was reminded of the deep value that Lutheran congregations have contributed to the social structures of our country, leading the way in caring for our neighbors.
+This list of resources was originally published in early 2025 following a letter from Bishop Kusserow and synod vice president Barb Nugent, “Our Baptismal Responsibility to Care for Neighbors,” when our synod was reminded of the deep value that Lutheran congregations have contributed to the social structures of our country, leading the way in caring for our neighbors.
 While this can feel like an overwhelming task for any congregation, our congregations are not alone.
 We work together, as we have done through the whole history of our church, to accomplish together what is too great for any one congregation to achieve.

 Communities of Color